-Claim: Warner Bros. threatened to sue the Marx Brothers over the title of the comedy group's film, A Night in Casablanca.
+Claim: Warner Bros. threatened to sue the Marx Brothers over the title of the comedy group's 1946 film A Night in Casablanca.

-You claim that you own Casablanca and that no one else can use that name without your permission.
+You claim that you own Casablanca and that no one else can use that name without permission.
 What about "Warner Brothers"?
-Do you own that, too?
-You probably have the right to use the name Warner, but what about Brothers?
+Do you own that too?
+You probably have the right to use the name Warner, but what about the name Brothers?
 Professionally, we were brothers long before you were.
-We were touring the sticks as The Marx Brothers when Vitaphone was still a gleam in the inventor's eye, and even before us there had been other brothers — the Smith brothers; the Brothers Karamazov; Dan Brothers, an outfielder with Detroit; and "Brother, Can You Spare a Dime?"
-(This was originally "Brothers, Can You Spare a Dime," but this was spreading a dime pretty thin, so they threw out one brother, gave all the money to the other one and whittled it down to, "Brother, Can You Spare a Dime"?)
+We were touring the sticks as the Marx Brothers when Vitaphone was still a gleam in the inventor's eye, and even before there had been other brothers — the Smith Brothers; the Brothers Karamazov; Dan Brothers, an outfielder with Detroit; and "Brother, Can You Spare a Dime?"
+(This was originally "Brothers, Can You Spare a Dime?" but this was spreading a dime pretty thin, so they threw out one brother, gave all the money to the other one, and whittled it down to "Brother, Can You Spare a Dime?")

 Now Jack, how about you?
 Do you maintain that yours is an original name?
-Well, it's not.
+Well it's not.
 It was used long before you were born.
-Offhand, I can think of two Jacks — there was Jack of "Jack and the Beanstalk," and Jack the Ripper, who cut quite a figure in his day.
+Offhand, I can think of two Jacks — Jack of "Jack and the Beanstalk," and Jack the Ripper, who cut quite a figure in his day.

 What the public didn't hear was that in its original conception, A Night in Casablanca was intended to be a send-up of Warners' Casablanca, complete with characters bearing names such as "Humphrey Bogus."
 Warner Bros., having gotten wind of the Marx Brothers' plan, was legitimately concerned that a spoof of one of its films, featuring characters with names similar to those who appeared in the original, and bearing a similar title, might indeed confuse the public or otherwise infringe Warners' intellectual rights.
 Accordingly, its legal department made some rumbling noises and demanded to know the details about the story line of the Marxes' upcoming film, which prompted some even more bizarre responses from Groucho: